5 reasons to visit Earl Rowe Provincial Park

 Your winter preparedness guide

-If you’re reading this, you’re likely a not-very-furry mammal with a core body temperature around 37ºC.
+If you’re reading this, you’re likely a human being with a core body temperature around 37ºC.

 Your body works very hard to maintain this temperature.
 If it drops even a few degrees, moving, thinking, and other basic tasks become difficult.
 You will need to warm up quickly, or you may find yourself in a dangerous situation.